 The Clinton Administration similarly embraced the use of the ATS to

 hold an indicted war criminal accountable for abuses in Bosnia.
 (See Kadic v.
 Karadzic, Statement of Interest of the United States, Sept.
-13, 1995) It was only with the George W. Bush Administration that the Executive Branch began to vigorously oppose ATS suits involving foreign abuses.
+13, 1995.)
+It was only with the George W. Bush Administration that the executive branch began vigorously to oppose ATS suits involving foreign human rights abuses.

 In the 2004 Sosa case, the Bush Administration urged the Supreme Court to adopt a

-categorical rule against foreign ATS cases.
-The Court, however, rejected the Bush Administration's position.
-Now, Shell is taking a second bite at the extraterritoriality apple.
+categorical rule against ATS cases involving extraterritorial conduct.
+The Court, rejected the Bush Administration's position.
+The Justice Department used Kiobel II to take a second bite at the extraterritoriality apple.

 CJA’s Amicus Brief in Kiobel II: Transnational human rights cases are necessary to deny safe haven to perpetrators.

-On June 13, 2012, with co-counsel Pam Karlan and Jeffrey Fisher of the Stanford Supreme Court Clinic, CJA filed an amicus brief in Kiobel II on behalf of twelve of our clients, Dolly Filartiga, and CJA itself.
-Our brief stresses the importance of keeping U.S. courts open to human rights lawsuits filed against perpetrators who have sought safe haven here.
-We make three major points.
+On June 13, 2012, with co-counsel Pam Karlan and Jeffrey Fisher of the Stanford Supreme Court Clinic, CJA filed an amicus brief in Kiobel II on behalf of twelve of our clients, and Dolly Filártiga, and CJA itself.
+Our brief stressed the importance of keeping U.S. courts open to human rights lawsuits filed against perpetrators who have sought safe haven here.
+We made three major points.

 On April 17, 2013, the Supreme Court held in Kiobel v.
 Royal Dutch Petroleum Co.,